 Both Germany and France opted for the path of partial reforms establishing more flexible but marginal labor market segments characterized either by lower levels of employment protection and reduced non-wage labor cost or by other forms of subsidized employment within the framework of active labor market policies.
 At the same time, the provision of basic income security has become a more prominent feature of the French and German labor markets in combination with a partial and hesitant shift towards more activating labor market policies.
 However, although these reforms contributed to some increase in labor market adaptability through stronger employment dynamics at the margin, they have not been sufficient to overcome high benefit dependency and deep labor market segmentation, as institutional arrangements of the core labor market have not been changed significantly even though increases in wage and working time flexibility contribute to the relative stability of regular employment in a more competitive economic environment.
-Despite a partial shift to tax-funding, the burden of non-wage labor costs remains high and reduces the potential for job creation in regular employment.
-Hence, the strategy of gradual reforms involves considerable societal costs in terms of persistent benefit dependency, precarious employment and selective access to regular employment.
-It also means an implicit acceptance of unequal treatment between different groups in the labor force.
+However, despite a partial shift to taxfunding, the burden of non-wage labor costs remains high and reduces the potential for job creation in regular employment.
+Hence, the strategy of gradual reforms involves considerable societal costs in terms of persistent benefit access dependency, precarious employment and selective to regular employment.

 The comparative analysis of institutional reforms in both Germany and France, however, shows that more systematic reforms are hardly feasible so that more effective institutional adjustment seems blocked.
 This precludes the adoption of either the Nordic model or the Anglo-Saxon road to higher employment.
-Moving from a Continental European labor market regime to an institutional arrangement inspired by the Danish "golden triangle" of flexible employment protection, generous unemployment benefits and reintegration-oriented labor market policies would mean easing dismissal protection and raising taxation, while reinforcing the activation element in labor market policies (Madsen 2002).
-Although the shift towards the Northern model of strong labor market integration combined with high equality is potentially more attractive than the Anglo-Saxon way (Lefebvre/Méda 2006), there has been clear progress in this direction in neither France nor Germany.
+Moving from a Continental European labor market regime to an institutional arrangement inspired by the Danish "golden triangle" of flexible employment protection, generous unemployment benefits and reintegration oriented labor market policies would mean easing dismissal protection and raising taxation while reinforcing the activation element in labor market policies (Madsen 2002).
 All three elements are contentious issues in a Continental European setting.
 The same is true for the Anglo-Saxon model of high labor market flexibility, lower unemployment benefits and stronger in-work benefits.
 Both strategies are problematic in politico-economic terms as they would imply lower employment stability for the core of the labor market and - in the Anglo-Saxon model - acceptance of a higher degree of wage inequality or, as in the Danish case, tolerance of higher taxation.
-At the same time, renegotiating a new balance between flexibility and social security similar to Dutch legislation on "flexicurity", narrowing the gap between regular and flexible employment that was implemented in the late nineties is hardly feasible in Germany or France due to the institutional weaknesses of state/social partner relations at the national level.
+At the same time, renegotiating a new balance between flexibility and social security similar to Dutch legislation on "flexicurity", narrowing the gap between regular and flexible employment, that was implemented in the late nineties is hardly feasible in Germany or France due to the institutional weaknesses of state/social partner relations at the national level.